-- N. A Vice President of Medical Affairs: 41 and - O. Deputy Chief Compliance Officer. - 7) The ECC shall, by official Committee action, appoint additional members to serve on the Committee as necessary to carry out the functions, duties, and purposes of the Committee.
+- O. Deputy Chief Compliance Officer. - 7) The ECC shall, by official Committee action, appoint additional members to serve on the Committee as necessary to carry out the functions, duties, and purposes of the Committee.

 V. COMPLIANCE PROGRAM REQUIREMENTS

 Key Components